7AtAri/DatViz/README.md

 todo EVERYONE:
 - clone the repository
-- open it with R Studio
 - small data exploration
 - first ideas and first sketches for visuals

 Questions:

-- will we only use the train data?
+- will we only use the train data? -> YES!
+(Because test data has no AdoptionSpeed column)